* Lowers FY net sales, margin target

 "The biggest pressure is coming on the packaged goods companies in particular, which are around 30 percent of our revenue, and they're under colossal pressure," Martin Sorrell, chief executive and founder of WPP, told Reuters.

-The group said it now expected like-for-like net sales growth to be flat.
+On Tuesday the group said it now expected like-for-like net sales growth to come in flat.
 The headline net sales operating margin was also now expected to be flat, compared with a previous forecast of a 0.3 margin point improvement.